Facilities

 The "white house" functions as the office space for the Superintendent, Treasurer, Assistant Superintendent, Assistant Treasurer, Chief Operating Officer, Director of Student Services, Director of Business, Director of Communication, Family and Community Engagement Specialist, Data and Accountability Specialist, and their support staff.
 These employees handle payroll, pay bills, and manage the day-to-day operations of the district.
 Ideally, other central office administrators would work here too, but due to space constraints, they are spread across the district’s five school buildings.

-History of the Board of Education (Central) Office
+History of the Board of Education (Central Administration) Office

 Attempts to Relocate